Nonsingular inverses #

 The definition of inverse used in this file is the adjugate divided by the determinant.

-We show that dividing the adjugate by det A
+We show that dividing the adjugate by det A (if possible), giving a matrix A⁻¹ (nonsing_inv),

-will result in a multiplicative inverse to A
+will result in a multiplicative inverse to A.

 Note that there are at least three different inverses in mathlib: